Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 But for some people the salvage treatment might not work well enough.
 For others their lymphoma might come back after the autologous stem cell transplant.
 Researchers are looking for new ways to treat these people.

-In this trial they will use a type of white blood cell called lymphocytes.
+The trial team will use a type of white blood cell called lymphocytes.
 Lymphocytes are part of the immune system that helps protect the body against disease.
 The team takes some of your lymphocytes and changes them in the laboratory.

 Your lymphocytes will be grown alongside a virus called lentivirus.
 The lentivirus has been changed so it can’t grow and cause an infection.
 But it has a gene that can recognise a certain protein called CD19.
 Some lymphoma cells have a high number of CD19 protein on their surface.